Intel · Glossary

 - RSI (Relative Strength Index)

 - Wilder's 1978 momentum oscillator.
 Compares the magnitude of recent gains to recent losses and outputs a value from 0 to 100.
 Above 70 is overbought, below 30 is oversold; divergences between price and RSI often precede reversals.
-The Pattern Scanner flags RSI divergences as one of 51 patterns in the Directional Alpha library.
+The Pattern Engine flags RSI divergences as one of 51 patterns in the Directional Alpha library.

 S